 3. Wait Time

-- Phone response: <30 seconds
+- Phone response: Under 30 seconds

 4. Complaint Metrics

-- Complaint rate: Complaints per 1000 visits
+- Complaint rate: Operational complaints per 1000 visits

-- Resolution time: Target <48 hours
+- Resolution time: Target under 48 hours

 - First contact resolution: Target 70%+